Clinics Where Doctors and Therapists Work Together (It’s Possible)

 - You’re feeling depressed or anxious and hoping your doctor can prescribe anti-depressant or anti-anxiety medication;

-- You’re struggling to follow your doctor’s medical advice for social or emotional reasons and need a treatment plan that will work in your current situation; or
+- You’re struggling to follow your doctor’s medical advice because of your mental health and need treatment that will work for you; or

-- You suspect that mental health issues are the reason you’re experiencing certain physical symptoms or conditions and don’t want to be misdiagnosed.
+- You suspect mental health issues are the reason you’re experiencing certain medical issues (or vice versa) and don’t want to be misdiagnosed.

-Doctors who were already prescribing and managing mental health medication for their patients tend to be more capable and confident in adjusting that medication when they can consult with a psychiatrist, even remotely via telehealth.
-And it’s easier for patients to meet with a mental health care practitioner when the practitioner’s office is in the same building as their doctor’s.
+Either way, patients benefit—primary care doctors who prescribe mental health medication for patients tend to be more capable and confident in adjusting that medication when they can consult with a psychiatrist, even remotely via telehealth.

 Even doctors who haven’t integrated their practices are benefiting from the integrated care movement.
-It’s easier for them to find information and to receive updated training related to mental health.
-This helps them become better equipped to address the mental health questions they get from their patients.
+It’s easier for them to get information about mental health and get updated training that can help them address their patients’ mental health questions or needs.

-Can I Get Therapy at an Integrated Healthcare Clinic?
+Can I Get Therapy at an Integrated Clinic?

-You’re much more likely to be able to get medication at an integrated primary care practice than therapy.
+You’re much more likely to be able to get medication at a primary care clinic than therapy.
 Medication-based mental health treatment is a natural fit for primary care doctors and is something they can provide even if they don’t have mental health teams on site.

 However, a growing number of integrated care clinics are offering therapy to their patients.
 Doctors know patients who get mental health care tend to have better overall health outcomes, and therapy is a better fit for some people than medication.
 In response, many primary care clinics are hiring social workers, professional counselors, and other kinds of therapists to work in their buildings.

 This level of integration normalizes mental health care and makes getting it a friendlier experience.
-A “warm handoff”—when a doctor physically takes you to a mental health worker and introduces you to them—can make a huge difference in how you feel about going to that appointment.
+A “warm handoff”—when a doctor physically takes you to a mental health worker and introduces you to them—can make a huge difference in how you feel about going to that appointment, especially if you haven’t gotten mental health care before.

 What Kind of Therapy Do You Get at an Integrated Clinic?

-Therapists on integrated healthcare teams tend to specialize in short-term therapy.
+That’s because therapists on integrated primary care teams tend to specialize in short-term therapy.
 They often use therapy methods that are focused on problem-solving and symptom management like solution-focused therapy and cognitive behavioral therapy.

 They may see you for 30-minute sessions instead of 50-minute sessions.
 They are often (but not always) limited in the number of sessions they can provide and may refer you to another practitioner if you want or need longer-term care.